Carol Dollard

 Dollard is an energy engineer in Facilities Management and co-chair of the President’s Sustainability Commission.
 Her responsibilities include coordinating energy and water efficiency projects, implementing renewable energy projects and the design, construction and maintenance of campus utility systems.

 Dollard leads a team that conducts the university’s annual greenhouse gas inventory and produces updates to the CSU Climate Action Plan.
 She also is also part of a team that submits the STARS – Sustainability Tracking, Assessment & Rating System administered by the Association for the Advancement of Sustainability in Higher Education – reporting metric for the university.
-CSU was the first university to reach Platinum STARS rating, and is still the only university to repeat that feat three times.
+CSU was the first university to reach Platinum STARS rating, and is still the only university to repeat that feat four times.

 Dollard holds bachelor’s and master’s degrees in mechanical engineering from CSU.